-Outside of academia, Milan is a serious hobbyist of nature-culture photography (500px and vimeo), always seeking to improve my design-visualization skills.
-He is captivated by mountain communities as well as Arizona’s unique landscapes, which are often the subjects of his research and hobbies.
+Beyond academia, Milan is a serious hobbyist of photography focused on nature and culture (see samples in 500px and vimeo), always seeking to improve his design-visualization skills.
+He is captivated by mountain communities as well as Arizona’s unique desert landscapes, which are often the subjects of his research and hobbies.